langchain-ai/langgraph/docs/docs/concepts/persistence.md

  'updated_at': '2024-10-02T17:22:31.590605+00:00'}
 ```

-Each memory type is a Python class with certain attributes.
+Each memory type is a Python class ([`Item`](https://langchain-ai.github.io/langgraph/cloud/reference/sdk/python_sdk_ref/?h=item#langgraph_sdk.schema.Item)) with certain attributes.
 We can access it as a dictionary by converting via `.dict` as above.
 The attributes it has are:

 - `value`: The value (itself a dictionary) of this memory
-- `key`: The UUID for this memory in this namespace
+- `key`: A unique key for this memory in this namespace
 - `namespace`: A list of strings, the namespace of this memory type
 - `created_at`: Timestamp for when this memory was created
 - `updated_at`: Timestamp for when this memory was updated

 With this all in place, we use the `in_memory_store` in LangGraph.
-The `in_memory_store` works hand-in-hand with the checkpointer: the checkpointer saves state to threads, as discussed above, and the the `in_memory_store` allows us to store arbitrary information for access *across* threads.
+The `in_memory_store` works hand-in-hand with the checkpointer: the checkpointer saves state to threads, as discussed above, and the `in_memory_store` allows us to store arbitrary information for access *across* threads.
 We compile the graph with both the checkpointer and the `in_memory_store` as follows.

 ```python
 from langgraph.checkpoint.memory import MemorySaver